gradle/gradle/design-docs/managed-component-model.md

 # Feature 6: Internal views for managed types

+- Open question: should we introduce some concept of internal model elements as well?
+That is, elements whose path (and existence) are an internal implementation detail for a plugin.
+These may or may not have view types which are public or internal.
+    - To some degree this could be inferred, such that an element reachable only via properties of internal views could be considered an internal element.
-- Model report should not show internal stuff, at least by default.
+- Model report should not show internal types or internal model elements, at least by default.

 # Feature 7: Plugin author attaches source sets to managed type